 There are certain things that should stir us up and should be denounced.
 An absence of a sense of shame and of anger and of righteous indignation is always the hallmark of deep degradation and repulsive sinfulness, and a loss of the sense of God.

 Now we move on to the second major principle, "Do not sin."
 To the exhortation to be angry, Paul adds the balancing principle, "Do not sin!"
-Be angry, and do not sin—in this he is saying, "Do not be angry in a sinful manner."
+Be angry, and do not sin—in this he is saying, "Don't be angry in a sinful manner."

 We have been looking at the right kind of anger; we now must look to the wrong kind of anger.
 Notice that we are walking on a kind of knife's edge.
 In other words, we can easily swing from one extreme to the other if we are not careful.